 How to ID a Wayne Gretzky rookie card reprint?

-The true Gretzky rookie card will be smooth ink without dots.
+The actual Gretzky rookie card will be smooth ink without dots.
 The fake reprint usually contains small little dots that make up the name and team name (you can see an example below).

 You can also check out the area of white ice on the card.
 This area on an authentic Wayne Gretzky OPC RC should have fine blueprint dots and white ink.
 The Wayne Gretzky RC reprint (or fake card) usually has red print dots in with the blue dots.

 Think you have a fake Wayne Gretzky rookie card?
 Let us take a look.
 Email firstname.lastname@example.org and include close-up images of the player name/team name and images of the ice.

-There are a few names in the trading card game that you can absolutely bank on.
-If you own a mint or near-mint rookie card of these guys, you can sit on it and count your returns at a later date.
+There are a few names in the trading card game that you can bank on.
+If you own a mint or near-mint rookie card of these guys, you can sit on it and count your returns later.

 - Investment Rating: Strong Buy (4.8 out of 5)

 - Ownership Disclosure: None

 Best Wayne Grezky Rookie Card: The best Wayne Grezky rookie card from a ROI perspective is the 1979 O-Pee-Chee RC #18

 Names like Jordan, Jeter, Bonds, and Brady are bankable names from the modern age.
 But Gretzky deserves a class of his own.
 Winner of the Hart Memorial Trophy for the NHL’s Most Valuable Player as a rookie—the first of eight straight and nine overall.
 Eight-time NHL All-First Team.
 Seven-time NHL All-Second Team.